Precautions To Take When Using Drugs

 - Wash your hands before and after taking your medication.

-- Dispose of any unused medication or related waste in the dedicated container that was given to you by the pharmacist or nurse.
+- Dispose of any unused medication or related waste in the dedicated container that was given to you by your health care provider.
 The container, which should be clearly identified, must be returned to the pharmacy for proper destruction.

 - Protection: